chilli007123/Dissertation/Proposal.md

 ## Project Plan:

+The project plan will follow an experimental methodology, I am using Getting Things Done (GTD) to plan my tasks by (David Allen).
+This will involve recording outputs, processing the data and then planning the next stage based on the outputs received.

   - Discuss overall stratey.
 Experemental,  I would go for Agile like apporach,  So Task -> Plan -> test -> Plan next task based on this.
   - Gant chart.
 Doesnt have to be super detailed at this point.  you can do Task (lit review, design , experemention, wriup) in weekly blocks.
 Make it sensible
   - As we go through projct revise gantt chat, add details.